omeatai/Python-Tutorial/README.md

 <details>
   <summary>1.
 Python Introduction</summary>

 Python is a popular programming language.
-It was created by Guido van Rossum, and released in 1991.<br>
+It was created by Guido van Rossum, and released in 1991.

-It is used for:<br>
+It is used for:

 - web development (server-side),
 - software development,
 - mathematics,
 - system scripting.

-What can Python do?<br>
+What can Python do?

 - Python can be used on a server to create web applications.
 - Python can be used alongside software to create workflows.